AmfAR

 amfAR has embarked on various national and international campaigns to spur AIDS/HIV research, create a dialogue and decrease stigma surrounding the disease.
 Through TREAT Asia and GMT, amfAR took international roots and began funding research and outreach on all inhabited continents.
 National initiatives have included the Countdown to a Cure for AIDS.
 The amfAR Institute for HIV Cure Research and amfAR Research Consortium on HIV Eradication (ARCHE) were both created to aid this countdown, both to help fund research as well as provide a facility at which those researcher can work.
 To supplement the funding of these initiatives, amfAR is funded through sources like stock donations and their annual galas, which represent the majority of their source of funding.

 After Kenneth Cole stepped down as chairman, he was replaced by William H. Roedy.
-The current CEO Kevin Robert Frost joined amfAR in 1994 and became CEO in 2004.
-Frost leads 8 members of the Management Team, 25 Board of Trustees members and over 100 advisors to both their scientific and political platforms.
+The CEO Kevin Robert Frost joined amfAR in 1994 and became CEO in 2004.
+Frost leads eight members of the Management Team, 25 Board of Trustees members and over 100 advisors to both their scientific and political platforms.

 CharityWatch gives the Foundation for AIDS Research an "A−" grade.

 Charity Navigator rates amfAR a four-star charity.